github/open-source-survey/survey-instrument.md

  - _(3)_ At a public library or community center
  - _(4)_ At an internet cafe or similar space
  - _(5)_ Other (please describe)

+Q54
+**PUBLIC-DATA-RELEASE-CONSENT**
+(single choice + textbox)

+As a reminder, the responses from this survey will be released as an open data set, available for anyone to analyze and study.
+Aside from responses, the only other information that will be released is a binary indicator of whether a respondent was sourced from GitHub.com traffic or an off-site open source communty.
+Response data will **not** be linked to any metadata such as IP address/geography, browser information, survey language, or identity on any project or site.

+We will make every effort to de-identify data before release.
+However, there is always a possibility of re-identification based on survey responses.
+If you've reconsidered participation, or would like us to redact responses to any questions before release, please let us know below.

+- _(1)_ I consent to having my responses to this survey released.
+- _(2)_ Please delete all of my responses.
+- _(3)_ Please redact only my responses to the following questions: (please describe as best you can the question(s) to which you'd like us to delete your response(s))